Mui Wo: Mining

 A silver and lead mine, close to the settlement of Pak Ngan Heung and Sivermine Waterfall, formally opened in March 1886.
 It had closed by the time China leased the New Territories to Britain in 1898.
 The main entrance is now called Silvermine Cave.
 People can only enter the first ten metres or so as the rest of the tunnels have been blocked off for safety reasons, and to prevent disturbance to the rare species of bats who live there.

 19–27 August 1945: Mui Wo massacre

 Japanese soldiers killed at least nine people and arrested 300 Mui Wo villagers in the weeks after Japan surrendered on 15 August 1945, ending the Second World War.
 Many victims were beaten and tortured.
 Some were beheaded.

 Twelve Japanese soldiers who took part in the massacre were convicted of war crimes in 1946, and three of them hanged.
 The rest were sentenced to between two and ten years in jail.
 In their defence, the Japanese soldiers said they had been responding to a guerrilla attack after Japan's capitulation.
 Their actions were to maintain law and order until they could formally surrender to Allied forces.
-The judge rejected their arguments as he said the Mui Wo residents were not responsible for the guerrillas' actions.
+The judge rejected their arguments, stating that the Mui Wo residents were not responsible for the guerrillas' actions.